 Golden Health Care is the largest full-service retirement home operator in Saskatchewan.
 Golden Health Care was conceived as an integrated care model based on the concept of small group "households" and a philosophy of "aging in the right place".
 This philosophy is unique and provides competitive advantage as it counters the need for residents to relocate to an alternative care facility when their personal care needs change.
-Golden Health Care homes operate with close to a 100% occupancy rate and have waiting lists for care places.
+Golden Health Care homes operate with 80% to 100% occupancy rates.
 The homes bring with them an established management team in place, a reputation of quality service and resident suites.